 Michael Braudy performs and teaches Western classical, Indian and Celtic music.
 He helps violinists to play with more ease in their bodies and minds, and to improvise.
 Michael gives Sound and Health workshops with music and meditation and sessions using therapeutic sound.
 He also plays for weddings in all the above genres.

-I spent February of 2014 in India, and the highlight of this trip, even above performing, was working with students, young and old.
+I spent February of 2014 in India, and the highlight of this trip, even above performing, was teaching students, young and old.

-In Delhi, I gave a master class for students of the Delhi Music Society, emphasizing relaxation of the fingers of the bow, and of the left hand while shifting (changing position).
+In Delhi, I taught a master class for students of the Delhi Music Society, emphasizing relaxation of the fingers of the bow, and of the left hand while shifting (changing position).